Good Energy's innovation projects

-Localized energy models are challenging the standard way electricity is generated, used and transported through the energy network and making electricity use more intelligent at the same time.
+Localised energy models are challenging the standard way electricity is generated, used and transported through the energy network, and are making electricity use more intelligent at the same time.
 Good Energy are now building on their experience of Local Tariffs and peer-to-peer supply matching, by investigating other innovative options for linking local generation to supply – watch this space for updates and to hear more about the projects we’re developing.

 Best practices for renewable energy aggregators

 The European community has recognised that the standard, established business models of regulators, utilities and grid operators may face numerous challenges in overcoming a shift away from conventional sources of generation to source an increasing proportion of our power from renewables.